emirror-de/lewp-rs/lewp/README.md

 *This is the adjusted Rust implementation of [the PHP version of lewp](https://gitlab.com/lewp/lewp).*

-If you have questions, want to contribute or have any other type of request, your invited to create an issue or a pull request draft.
+If you have questions, want to contribute or have any other type of request, your invited to create an issue.

-**Warnings during compilation are intended!
-They are used as reminder for e.g. features that need to be implemented etc. They will be removed with 1.0.0**

 ## ❓What is lewp?